-We’re half-way through Mental Health Awareness Month, and I wanted to hop on here to share some tips to take care of yourself this month.
-I’ve written about mental wellness before. and it is a topic that is important to me.
+We are halfway through Mental Health Awareness Month, and I wanted to share a few reminders about taking care of yourself.
+I have written about mental wellness before, and it remains a topic that is important to me.

 Take Breaks